 9. What are the sellers timescales for moving out?

-13. How old is the boiler and is it serviced annually?
+12. How old is the boiler and do you know if it’s been serviced annually?